LEEF-UZH/LEEF/README.md

 -----

-# Info
+# Introduction

-This repo contains an R package for accessing (and possibly even storing), checking new to be iported data, as well as the control center on github (referred to as the **infrastructure** of this repo) to coordinate the import and processing of data.

-It contains an R package with
+This repo contains an R package for

-  - R functions to access all data generated, if it is a **master** repo,
-  - R functions to access a subset of the data in the master repo, e.g. an experiment, if it is a **child** repo
+  - importing new data into the data base
+  - accessing the data base

+which contains data from the experiments.

+It only contains the infrastructure, while the source specific processing is provided by source specific packages which are called from this package.

-while the data is either stored locally (as sqlite database in `inst/data`) or remotely.
+The data is stored locally in a directory structure an SQLite database, but remote storage is planned.

-The repo’s function is to
+Functions which need to be called by the user are: \* `initialize_DB()`: to read the config file and to setup the needed directory structure \* `import_new_data()`: to import new data \*
+**<span style="color:red">TODO</span>** \`

-1.  request the import of new data
+1.  import of new data
 2.  request new foreacasts

 # Dependencies